Autism Developmental Approach Therapies Association

-- We are a group of parents and professionals who live, work with, and teach children with developmental delays including those on the autism spectrum using a developmental approach.
+- We are a group of parents and professionals who live, work with, and teach children with developmental differences–including those on the autism spectrum–using a developmental approach.

-- We believe in developmental approach therapies over behavioural management.
+- We believe in developmental approach supports over behavioural management.

 What do we do?

-- We advocate for a Developmental Approach to autism and developmental challenges.
+- We advocate for a Developmental Approach to autism and developmental differences.

-- We advocate for parent choice to have a funded relationship-based therapy.
+- We advocate for parent choice to have a relationship-based therapies and supports publicly funded.

 - We advocate for respectful developmental support over behavioural management.